 Never has a Filipino film grappled and left me with emotional turmoil (for almost two years) until finishing Fan Girl.
-Here’s my complete commentary and Fan Girl Film Review:
+Here’s my complete Fan Girl Film Review:

 For one, it’s a film worthy of its buzz.
 Since last year, it has been announced that director Antoinette Jadaone (of Six Degrees of Separation from Lillia Cuntapay, That Thing Called Tadhana) announced that she is making a film about fangirling with Paulo Avelino playing himself as an idol.
 As a fan of both artists, I was excited and could hardly wait.